prateek147/prateek147.github.io/source/_posts/2013-08-20-ios-application-security-part-10-ios-filesystem-and-forensics.markdown

 ---
 layout: post
-title: "IOS Application Security Part 10 – IOS Filesystem and Forensics"
+title: "iOS Application Security Part 10 – iOS Filesystem and Forensics"
 date: 2013-08-20 07:32
 comments: true
 categories: [security]
 ---

-<p>In this article, we will be looking at the IOS filesystem, understand how the directories are organized, look at some important files, and look at how we can extract data from database and plist files.
+<p>In this article, we will be looking at the iOS filesystem, understand how the directories are organized, look at some important files, and look at how we can extract data from database and plist files.
 We will look at how applications store their data in their specific directories (sandbox) and how we can extract them. </p>

 <p>One of the important things to note is that in all the previous articles, we have been logging in to the device as the user <i>root</i>.
 There is another kind of user with the username <i>mobile</i>.
 A mobile user has less privileges than a root user.
 All the applications run with the user <i>mobile</i>, with the exception of Cydia and some other applications which run with root privileges.
 Some of Apple's internal daemons or services also run with root privileges.
 A quick <i>ps aux</i> will make this very clear.
 On the extreme left, you will see the USER column.
 We can see that Cydia runs with root privileges, whereas all other applications run with mobile user, for e.g <i>/Applications/AppStore.app/AppStore</i> while some of the daemons for e.g <i>/usr/sbin/wifid</i> run with root privileges.
 Some other applications that you install via Cydia may also run with root privileges.
 By default, once you jailbreak the device, the password for both root and mobile user is <i>alpine</i>.</p>